Food on a long journey by bus. Travel menu or How to eat healthy on the road

 What to offer your child?

-It must be remembered that many children get seasick in transport, especially in summer.
-Therefore, it is better not to feed the baby just before the trip.
-And you can eat in an hour after departure.
-It is better if it is a hot dish - it will help better transfer the road to both the child and his parents.
+It must be remembered that many children get motion sickness in transport, especially in the summer.
+Therefore, it is better not to feed the baby immediately before the road.
+You will be able to refresh yourself an hour after departure.
+It is better if it is a hot dish - it will help both the child and his parents cope better with the journey.

-Unwanted foods
+Unwanted Products

-• it is better to pack food not in bags, but in containers with tight lids;
+• It is better to pack food not in bags, but in containers with tight lids;

-Food on the train
+Groceries on the train

 You can take with you on the train: